Everything You Need to Know About Changing Plans During ObamaCare’s Open Enrollment Peroid Each Year

 Changing plans and verifying your information isn’t just about making sure everything is right, in many cases it can be saving money and getting a better plan too.
 For instance the plan you are on could have gone up in price, while the competition could be offering a plan that offers better services, for lower premiums, and qualifies for most cost assistance.
 Worse, your plan could not be set to auto-renew and you could end up with a gap in coverage without even knowing it!

-FACT: There has been a 25% increase in marketplace plans, an average increase in premium growth of only 4%, and cost assistance thresholds (Federal Poverty Levels) have increased allowing more Americans access to subsidies.
-Even if you like your plan shop around, verify your information, and see what new options you have for 2015.
+FACT: Each year new plans are offered and cost assistance thresholds (Federal Poverty Levels) increase allowing more Americans access to subsidies.
+Even if you like your plan shop around, verify your information, and see what new options you have this year.

 Dates to Know For Changing Plans

 Before we get to the details let’s go over a few key dates to know in regards to switching your marketplace plan: